 Use materials to determine how the surface of an object in your effect looks.

-For example, how opaque a surface is, or how it responds to light.
+For example, how opaque it is or how it responds to light.
 You can add textures to materials, to add details and interest.

 Click Add to Assets in the Assets panel, then select Create Material: